aibasel/downward/docs/search-plugin-syntax.md

 Parameters of type `int` can be specified as "infinity".
 This means that the parameter will take the value `numeric_limits<int>::max()`, which is usually equal to 2^31 - 1.
 If an `int` parameter value ends with "K", "M" or "G", the value is multiplied by one thousand, one million or one billion, respectively.
-E.g.,
+For example,

     bound=2K